Intel buys into New Zealand sports technology developer

 “The sports, fitness, health and wellness sectors are fuelling strong global demand for smart gadgets,” said Sudheer Kuppam, Intel Capital Asia Pacific managing director.

-Performance Lab’s products gather and analyse data from a person playing sport or exercising, and send the results to coaches or participants through mobile devices for management of training programmes.
+Performance Lab’s products gather and analyze data from a person playing sport or exercising, and send the results to coaches or participants through mobile devices for management of training programmes.

 Reporting by Gyles Beckford; Editing by Richard Pullin